1966 Giro d'Italia: Classification leadership

-One jersey was worn during the 1966 Giro d'Italia.
+One leader's jersey was worn during the 1966 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
+There were no time bonuses in 1966.

-For the points classification, which awarded no jersey to its leader, cyclists were given points for finishing a stage in the top 15.
+For the points classification, which awarded no jersey to its leader, cyclists were given points for finishing a stage in the top 15, with a points system copied from the Tour de France.
 The classification was also known as the Trofeo Uomo Dreher.
-The mountains classification leader.
+There was no jersey associated to this classification yet.

+A major secondary classification was the mountains classification.
+In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 The climbs were ranked in first and second categories.

+There was also a classification for intermediate sprints, where riders scored 15, 10 and 5 points at each intermediate sprint.

-In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
-Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.
+Although no jersey was awarded, there was also one classification for the teams.
+Here riders scored points for their teams for a high stage finish, leading the general classification, or beging amongst the first riders at a mountain pass or intermediate sprint.